BGRem: A background noise remover for astronomical images based on a diffusion model

-To train the model, we use the mean absolute error as a loss function, which compares between true and predicted noise $||x - \hat{x}||$, leading to a supervised diffusion denoising technique.
+To train the model, we use the mean absolute error as a loss function, which compares between true and predicted noise as shown in Eq. \ref{eq:lossl1}, leading to a supervised diffusion denoising technique.

+Here $\hat{x}_{\phi}$ denotes the network prediction parameterized by the network parameters $\phi$.
+Since the original Denoising Diffusion Probabilistic Model (DDPM) work \citep{jon-ho-diffusion} used Mean-Squared-Error (MSE) as a loss function, we later highlight in Appendix \ref{sec:app-mse} on potential drawbacks of training with MSE loss instead of MAE loss.

 Since the model has already learned about different noise levels during training, we proceed with the standard iterative denoising scheme, starting from the observed image $(y+x)$ to produce a clean image $(\hat{y})$.
 An example of this iterative denoising scheme is shown through an example image in Figure \ref{fig:diffusion-example}.

 Before feeding the optical images into BGRem, they undergo pre-processing steps.
 Since the input images are large in size $(10560\times 10560)$, BGRem first divides them into $256 \times 256$ pixel sub-images.
 To handle edge effects, these cutouts overlap so that only the middle $200\times 200$ pixels are used in the final output image.
 This technique improves performance near the boundaries of the cutouts, significantly reducing the likelihood of sharp edges appearing at the boundaries.